 When using icons for menu options and buttons, support the icons with text.
 Because there is no standard icon set in the world of eLearning, our audiences have seen numerous and diverse icons for “Menu” “Lesson” “Glossary” and such.
 Speed up the recognition process by adding text beneath the icon.
 If there really is no room for text (and this is hard to believe), then display the text in a tool tip—you know, the text that shows up when the mouse hovers over a button.

-In the example below, the icon on the left could mean Notes, Resources, Menu or something else.
+In the example below, the icon on the left could mean Notes, Resources, Menu or a handle for grabbing and sliding an object (as in some iPad apps).
 By adding text to the icon, as shown on the right, we help the user quickly identify the icon’s purpose and reduce unnecessary mental processing.

 User interface design is a complex and deep subject.
 This is just the tip of the iceberg.
 Please share with us your user interface rules of thumb.